-These Canadian Butter Tart Squares have all the flavours of a traditional butter tart, now made gluten-free!
+These gluten-free Canadian Butter Tart Squares have all the flavours of traditional butter tarts, without having to make pastry!
+A great choice for a holiday cookie exchange.

-My next challenge was to replace the flour in the topping.
+My next challenge in creating a recipe for gluten-free butter tart bars was to replace the flour in the topping.
 I knew it was needed to act as a thickening agent, and I also knew that coconut flour was approximately three times more absorbent than wheat flour.
-Since the recipe called for one tablespoon of flour, I substituted one teaspoon of coconut flour instead.
+Since the original recipe called for one tablespoon of flour, I substituted one teaspoon of coconut flour instead.

-And if you’re from the U.S. and you’re not sure what I’m talking about, Butter Tarts are as popular in Canada as Pecan Tarts or Pecan Pie is in America, and you should definitely make these, too.
+And if you’re from the U.S. and you’re not sure what I’m talking about, Butter Tarts and Butter Tart Squares are as popular in Canada as Pecan Tarts or Pecan Pie is in America, and you should definitely make these, too.

 Ingredients for Gluten-Free Butter Tart Squares